-With the upcoming expiration of the Eviction Moratorium vastly approaching on October 17th, you may want to think before being too quick to evict!
+With the upcoming expiration of the Eviction Moratorium vastly approaching on October 17th, you might want to consider prior being too fast to evict!

-Governor Baker and administration announced a new $171 million initiative, named the Eviction Diversion Initiative, that will help keep people safely housed after the current Eviction Moratorium expires on October 17th.
+Governor Baker & administration have announced a new $171 million initiative, named the Eviction Diversion Initiative, that’ll help keep people to be housed safely after the current Eviction Moratorium expires on October 17th.

 What this comprehensive initiative will do is support both tenants and landlords with housing assistance and offer a complete set of resources in order to keep tenants safely housed and to support the expenses of landlords.
 Promoting housing stability for both parties will be a significant relief as the pandemic has undoubtedly created many financial challenges when it comes to maintaining monthly rental and mortgage payments.

-Below find some key components of the Eviction Diversion Initiative as stated by The Commonwealth of Massachusetts:
+In the following, find some key components of the Eviction Diversion Initiative as specified by The Commonwealth of Massachusetts:

-- $100 million in emergency rental assistance through the RAFT program and an increase in available grant amounts from $4,000 to $10,000 per household, in-line with our recommendation since this summer’s Week of Advocacy.
+- $100 million in emergency rental assistance via the RAFT program and an increase in grant amounts that are available from $4,000 up to $10,000 per home, in-line with our recommendation since this summer’s Advocacy Week.
 The benefits of this program will be available to property owners with up to 20 rental units and upon application by the property owner, with resident consent.
-Both of these elements are in-line with our advocacy to increase protections for property owners with more than four-units and to empower property owner to apply for aid (currently RAFT only accepts applications from residents).
-Acceptance of RAFT assistance requires the preservation of tenancies for 6-months or, for households with school-age children, the longer of: 6-months or until June 2021.
+Both of these elements are in-line with our advocacy to increase protections for property owners with more than four units and to empower property owners to apply for aid (currently RAFT only accepts applications from residents).
+Acceptance of RAFT assistance requires the preservation of tenancies for 6 months or, for households with school-age children, the longer of: 6-months or until June 2021.

 - Up to $12.3 million to provide both property owners and residents with access to legal representation and related services during the eviction process.